To enjoy the full Mail & Guardian online experience: please upgrade your browser

 A set of stamps bearing the images of characters from the upcoming new Hobbit film trilogy.
 (AFP Photo/New Zealand Post)

 This time last year, New Zealand was under the spell of the Rugby World Cup, with host nation enthusiasm going a long way to realising the organisers' vision of a "stadium of four million".
 In 2012, the big event features hairy feet of a different sort, with the New Zealand-made film The Hobbit: An Unexpected Journey opening with a world premiere in Wellington, the home town of director Sir Peter Jackson, in six weeks.

 The clock sits atop the Embassy Theatre, the handsome 1920s cinema that will host the screening.
-A bevy of international stars, led, it's safe to predict, by Freeman, will return to Wellington to walk the red carpet down Courtenay Place.
-The last time the 500m carpet was unrolled, for the world premiere of The Return of the King in 2003, about 120 000 people came to watch the procession.
+The Return of the King in 2003, about 120 000 people came to watch the procession.
 Organisers expect a similar turnout this time.
 "It will be a real carnival atmosphere," promises Wade-Brown.

 There is nothing subtle about efforts to piggyback.
 The national tourism slogan "100% Pure New Zealand" has become "100% Middle-earth", while in the days leading up to the premiere Wellington will be "renamed", Wade-Brown announced last week, as "Middle of Middle-earth".

 It would all no doubt bewilder Tolkien, who conjured up his Middle-earth from Oxfordshire in the 1930s, and never travelled as far as New Zealand.